Industry-4-0-it 5 Aprile 2023

 Condividi post

-NIR Chocolate Analyser: NIR spectroscopy applications in chocolate production
+NIR chocolate analysis: NIR spectroscopy applications in chocolate production

-In this article we will address real-time analysis using NIR spectroscopy for the determination of viscosity and particle size in the chocolate industry, two key product parameters to ensure the highest quality and unique smoothness and taste that make chocolate such a popular food among consumers.
+In this article we will address real-time NIR chocolate analysis using NIR spectroscopy for the determination of viscosity and particle size, two key product parameters to ensure the highest quality and unique smoothness and taste that make chocolate such a popular food among consumers.

 NIR spectroscopy (Near Infrared Spectroscopy) is an analytical technique for determining the chemical composition and certain physical properties of various materials and products based on the analysis of the interaction of optical radiation (light) with the molecular and atomic structures of these materials.
 NIR is therefore a widespread technique for physical-chemical control in industry, both in laboratory and real-time process analyzers.